 Wildcard — This feature is for paying members and will give you 20 extra matches daily.

-Personality analysis — Elite Singles uses something called "The Big Five" personality analysis.
+Personality analysis — Elite Singles uses what is called "The Big Five" personality analysis.
 The Big Five consists of Openness, Agreeableness, Extraversion, Conscientiousness, and Neuroticism.
-You will match with others on your compatibility with one another, focusing on these factors.
+You will match with others based on your compatibility, focusing on these factors.

 Favorites list — By pressing the star icon on another user's profile, you can add them to your favorites list and easily find them again later.

-The added features are more intricate, and it stops you from missing people you potentially could have.
+Elite Singles' added features are more intricate, and stops you from missing people you potentially could have.
 Plus, the Big Five makes up for the compatibility aspect it lacks in the profile.

 eHarmony